-For students with identified special needs or a diagnosed long or short term disability the school provides, in line with procedures and provisions approved by NESA for the external HSC examinations, access to provisions to (as far as is possible) remove a student's barrier or disadvantage when accessing course work and assessments.
+For students with identified special needs or a diagnosed long or short term disability, the school provides, in line with procedures and provisions approved by NESA, access to provisions to (as far as is possible) remove a student's barrier or disadvantage when accessing course work and assessments.
 If assessed eligible, students may be given provisions such as:

-- Readers and/or writers;
+- readers and/or writers;

-- Time to rest;
+- time to rest;

-- Time to take medication;
+- time to take medication;

-- Increased font/work size;
+- increased font/work size;

-- Separate supervision; and/or
+- separate supervision; and/or

-- Adjustments to the physical environment eg, special furniture or lightning.
+- adjustments to the physical environment eg, special furniture or lightning.